For latest news and results for our current competitions have a look at the Posts.

 Our Annual Print and PDI competitions are made up of five subjects; General, Landscape, Nature, Monochrome, and Portrait.
 Our members generally enter their very best into these and the standards are exceptionally high.
 A winner is declared from each subject and then a Print or PDI of the Year is then declared from one of these five, along with a runner-up.

-This year will see the inauguration of the Ronald Cain Trophy which will centre around Worthing as its subject.
+2016 saw the inauguration of the Ronald Cain Trophy which centres around Worthing as its subject.
 Ronald was a member of our club during the sixties and had an abiding love for Worthing.
 His nephew, Colin Howard, has very kindly donated a new trophy for this purpose to commemorate his Uncle.
 This is intended to be a prestigious competition and Colin, an experienced photographer and judge himself, will be travelling down from Norfolk to judge the event.

 In all of the above competitions, an independent judge casts his or her expert eye over each entry, providing advice and constructive criticism on them individually before awarding a score (out of twenty) and finally deciding on the best print or PDI of the night.
 It might seem, at first glance, that the open competitions are a bit unfair on the beginners who have to compete against members with many years of experience.
 This is not actually the case as a Beginner or Intermediate entry very often wins.